 The Department of Education and Knowledge gather the data directly for all schools and higher education institutions in the emirate.
 The fees remain firm throughout the school year.
-As such, prices are collected only once during the academic year
+As such, prices are collected only once during the academic year (in the month of November).

 A targeted sample is then taken from the schools and higher education institutions from ADEK dataset, covering all curricula taught in the three administrative regions of the emirate of Abu Dhabi.
-Work for all private schools in the Emirate of Abu Dhabi.
+Work is in progress for the inclusion of all schools and higher education institutions in the EPI to raise the accuracy and minimize any sampling errors.